Financial support for heat pumps and biomass boilers

 We do not check EPC reports for eligible self-builds.

-If your property has recommendations for loft or cavity wall insulation
+- Make sure the new EPC has no recommendations for loft or cavity wall insulation.

 - your property is affected by atypical local environment conditions, such as regular exposure to driving rain